-To put it simply, strong authentication is achieved when solutions combine at least two mutually–independent authentication factors (keep reading to learn more about the three factors), to confirm a user’s identity and grant access to private accounts, systems and data.
+Simply put, strong authentication is achieved when solutions combine at least two mutually–independent authentication factors, to confirm a user’s identity and grant access to private accounts, systems, and data.

 Solutions providing multi-factor authentication (MFA) combine at least two independent authentication challenges in order to provide a solution that is more resilient to threats and account takeovers.

 Multi-factor authentication solutions integrate at least two of the below challenge factors: